 ArCHspec: We are hoping to have this available on the ArCHstore perhaps in February 2015.
 Concise, 2015 code-references built in, 40 years of residential architectural knowledge, focused data entry sections with bulk of sections on auto-pilot, Time honored historic CSI 0-16 Division headings (+1 for low voltage).
 To the point.
 Special energy value declaration sections, structural load sections and much, much more.
 ArCHspec actually makes it less time consuming and more enjoyable to prepare specs for your residential projects.
 And help your Clients and improve your projects while keeping you out of trouble.
 ArCH member price will be substantially discounted.

-ArCHdes (Design Excellence Selection): Edward Shannon, ArCH, chairs the new ArCH awards program, created to recognize the quality designs of ArCH members.
+ArCHdes (Design Excellence Selection): Created to recognize the quality designs of ArCH members.
 The ArCHdes will have unheard of categories of awards for not only architectural beauty, but also for effectiveness of solution, various residential styles, quality of CDs, quality of details, and other categories awarding ArCH member residential designs.

 ArCHmag: ArCH is launching an electronic magazine in 2015, tied to the ArCHdes.
 Through the efforts of Ken Parel-Sewell, ArCH, Leigh Hebert, ArCH, and James Spencer, ArCH, a new website linked to the ArCH website is intended to have an e-magazine format, with ArCH member projects, advertising from manufacturers and others, and articles of interest to residential Architects and their Clients.
 A new edition every quarter is presently planned.
 Each previous edition will be automatically archived on the new e-mag website.
 Projects features by ArCH members will be considered for the ArCHdes awards program.
 This is a great way for ArCH members to gain global exposure for their projects.